thewca/tnoodle/webscrambles/WebContent/wca/readme-scramble.md

 ### Scramble Filtering

 - Scrambles are filtered according to rules set by the WCA Board.
 Note that these rules are not hardcoded in the [WCA Regulations](http://www.worldcubeassociation.org/regulations/).
+- This version of TNoodle generates scrambles obeying the following rules:

+%SCRAMBLE_FILTERING_THRESHOLDS%

 ## Credits